 Why choose us?

-Since our launch, we’ve supported many students through to becoming full graduates.
-While many studied the subject to indulge a personal interest, it’s also helped enhance their professional prospects.
+Our courses enable exploration of passions and enhance careers with scientific skills.
+While many study the subject to indulge a personal interest, it’s also helped enhance professional prospects.
 For many of our graduates, this course has been a foundation to build upon with further study at postgraduate level.
 For example, one of our graduates went on to achieve a master’s degree before working on a PhD in Astronomy in South Africa.